Beginner vs Pro Embroidery Hoops: Which Tension Type Fits Your Stitches?

 The walking foot wins for quilting, because walking foot keeps layered fabric moving in step better than a standard foot.

-DMC embroidery floss is the better buy for most embroidery and cross-stitch work, because it gives cleaner stitch control and easier color matching.
+DMC embroidery floss is the better buy for most embroidery and cross-stitch work.

 Fusible web is the better buy for most sewing workbench projects because it delivers the cleaner, more permanent bond for hems, appliqué.